sbelhareth3/Statin-Tool/README.md

 # Your Repo
-Repo for your CS 6440 Spring 2021 Project
+Repo for sample statin recommendation tool project
 # Statin-Tool